Delaware Court Records

 - Manslaughter and criminally negligent homicide

-- Rape, bestiality and sexual extortion
+- Rape, bestiality, and sexual extortion

 - Robbery and burglary (both first and second degree)